 Lutjenhuis's starting position is unique: the artist possesses a rare knowledge and lived experience of spiritual and supernatural thinking, framed by a self-taught, balanced, autonomous view of the world around her.
 Art is a gateway to another reality for her, offering her joy and new perspectives.
 She wants to offer this to her audience as well.
 With her art, Lutjenhuis takes the viewer into a world that makes the invisible visible.

 Fiona Lutjenhuis lives and works in Amsterdam.
-She studied at ArtEZ University of the Arts, Arnhem (2010-2014) and was a resident at Rijksakademie in Amsterdam from 2022 to 2024.
-In 2024, she was nominated for the Scheffer Art Prize and in 2025 for the Prix de Rome.
-She has exhibited in various museums and project spaces, such as 1646, H3H Biennale, Drawing Centre Diepenheim, and Het Noordbrabants Museum.
-Currently, her work is on display at Stedelijk Museum Amsterdam.
+She studied at ArtEZ University of the Arts, Arnhem (2010-2014) and was a resident at the Rijksakademie in Amsterdam from 2022 to 2024.
+In 2024, she was nominated for the Scheffer Art Prize, in 2025 for the Prix de Rome and she won the NN Art Award in 2026.
+She has exhibited in various museums and project spaces, such as Stedelijk Museum Amsterdam, 1646, H3H Biennale, Drawing Centre Diepenheim, Noordbrabants Museum and Kunsthal Rotterdam.

 Fiona Lutjenhuis (1991, Zevenaar, NL)